Caotox/Dungeon-Trail/README.md

 Select the repository folder you cloned.
 # 4. You're Good to Go! 🚀

-# 5. You can also open the Sprites-game-project to see all my Aseprites files used in my Game Project
+# 5. You can also open the Aseprite folder to see the pixel art i created for my game
 Please note that:

 This is not the final version of the game.